 Since the shrine was shutting as well as the shops we caught the bus back to the station and the train back to Osaka.

 We didn't want to spend a huge amount of time looking for somewhere to eat so we headed for Yodabashi-Camera.
 We knew they had a whole floor of different restaurants and there would be plenty of choice without walking too far.

-And then finished off the evening perusing the vast selection of cameras and electronics that make up the other floors of Yodabashi-Camera.
+After our meal, we finished off the evening by perusing the vast selection of cameras and electronics that make up the other floors of Yodabashi-Camera.

 Exiting Yodobashi we ran into a group of musicians on a street corner singing covers of various pop songs.
 We stood and listened for a while and a groupie offered us a beer which was very sweet.
 Ben wanted to buy the CDs they had for sale but we only had a 10000 yen note which they couldn't give change for.
 He wasn't deterred and ran off back to Osaka station to use some of the cash to top up his Pasmo.
 Cash in hand he bought both CD's - both solo albums by the lady and the man singing in the photo.